prettier/stylelint-prettier/.github/CONTRIBUTING.md

 ## Publishing

-- Ensure you are on the master branch locally.
+- Ensure you are on the `main` branch locally.
 - Update `CHANGELOG.md` and commit.
 - Run the following: